-- (8) Suppliers, contractors, or consultants who have been pre-qualified may participate. further in the procurement proceedings. - (9) The procuring entity shall upon request communicate to suppliers, contractors or consultants who have not been prequalified, the grounds for disqualification. - (10) The procuring entity may require a supplier, contractor or service provide who has been pre-qualified to demonstrate its qualifications again in accordance with the same criteria used to pre-qualify the supplier, contractor or consultant. - (11) The procuring entity shall promptly notify each supplier, contractor or service provider requested to demonstrate its qualifications again whether or not the supplier, contractor or consultant has done so to the satisfaction of the procuring entity.
+- (10) The procuring entity may require a supplier, contractor or service provider who has been prequalified to demonstrate its qualification again in accordance with the same criteria used to pre-qualified, the supplier, contractor or consultant. - (11) The procuring entity shall promptly notify each supplier, contractor or service provider requested to demonstrate its qualifications again whether or not the supplier, contractor or consultant has done so to the satisfaction of the procuring entity. - (12) The procuring entity shall disqualify any supplier, contractor or service provider who fails to demonstrate its qualification again if requested to do so.